 In the crazy “what if” world of impossible scenarios, I am convinced that Jesus would be fired within his first few months of becoming a youth leader at the typical church.
 Here are five reasons why.

-1. He would shrink the group before he grew it.
+1. Jesus would be fired because He would shrink the group before he grew it.

 In the Gospels, Jesus scared away the loud crowds and nestled into the committed core on several occasions.
 What makes us think he would do anything differently in a modern youth group context as a youth leader?

 His large and thriving “youth group” shrunk to next to nothing after his hard-to-understand lesson on communion in John 6:66, “From this time, many of his disciples turned back and no longer followed him.”

 In Luke 14:25-27, Jesus implemented his crowd-shrinking strategy in a much more direct way, “Large crowds were traveling with Jesus, and turning to them he said: ‘If anyone comes to me and does not hate father and mother, wife and children, brothers and sisters—yes, even their own life—such a person cannot be my disciple.
 And whoever does not carry their cross and follow me cannot be my disciple.”

 Calling for such radical commitment would cause pastors’ kids to complain to their parents.
 Not to mention how Jesus’ thought-provoking teaching style (that often created more questions than answers) would cause parents and pastors alike to cringe.
 Their red faces would soon turn into a pink slip.

 2. Jesus would be fired because He would do most of his youth ministry outside the four walls of the youth room.